 Also, if you’re drinking cranberry juice to help flush your system, please read the ingredient list to ensure it is a natural source with absolutely NO added sugar.

 4 – Take the right supplements to support a healthy immune system.

-Most herbs that boost the immune system should not be taken for long periods of time.
+Most herbs that support the immune system should not be taken for long periods of time.
 Consider immune-supportive supplements like zinc, vitamin C, vitamin D, and garlic.

 5 – Eat nutrient-dense foods and avoid sugar.

 Ruling out sexually transmitted diseases or other conditions is important, so communicate with your medical doctor openly about your symptoms and get proper testing if your symptoms persist.

 Regardless of what others may be telling you, it isn’t healthy to be on antibiotics constantly.

 So, keep your immune system strong with restful sleep, a balanced diet, regular exercise, and the right supplements.